On Sexual Violence in a Young Adult Novel Called

 Bad things happen in this book.
 Most notably, rape.

-It wasn’t a hit everywhere, though.
+So it wasn’t a hit everywhere.
 On democratic reviewing sites—places where anybody at all can go to post an opinion—some Protective Moms wrote to warn potential readers away.
 It was an ugly book, they said.
 Upsetting for teenagers.
 It should have been published for adults—and possibly just for adults depraved in some way.

 Flash forward a couple of years, and I’m at a conference for high school English teachers, many of whom have read The Kingdom and gather in a breakaway group to talk about it and how to use it in the classroom.
 They’re the reason I’m writing this letter now.